wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-store-for-business/includes/4-manage-permissions-licensing-to-use.md

 Select the following link to complete an interactive demonstration titled: [Set up the organization profile](https://edxinteractivepage.blob.core.windows.net/edxpages/MS-100/M2-L1-E1-T2/index.html?azure-portal=true).

 This simulation guides you through the steps to configure and manage apps in the Microsoft Store for Business for the fictitious company known as Adatum Corporation.
-You'll begin by selecting three apps that Adatum wants distibuted throughout the organization.
+You'll begin by selecting three apps that Adatum wants distributed throughout the organization.
 You'll then create a new collection in Adatum's private store.

 ## Knowledge check